Estate Tax Exemption

 - 2018TCJA doubles exemptionTCJA raises base to $10M nominal, indexed; immediate effect to ~$11.18M for 2018.

 Synthetic UHNW households should carry exemption-usage ledgers tracking lifetime taxable gifts and remaining exemption.
-Engines projecting estate tax should model both pre-sunset and post-sunset exemption regimes, the state-level overlay where applicable, and the interaction with DSUE for widowed members.
+Engines projecting estate tax should model the permanent $15M-per-individual exemption (indexed from 2027), the state-level overlay where applicable, and the interaction with DSUE for widowed members.

 Common pitfalls